Annual Art Competition 2016

-Open to all current Georgetown student and alumni artists.
-Original paintings, drawings, photographs, prints, wall-hung sculpture and mixed media that address one or both categories above will be considered.
-Artist may submit multiple pieces to be considered.
+Open to all current Georgetown students and alumni artists.
+Original paintings, drawings, photographs, prints, wall-hung sculptures and mixed media that address one or both categories above will be considered.
+Artists may submit multiple pieces to be considered.

 Prof. Scott Hutchison and Campus Ministry.
 Please email any inquiries to Prof. Scott Hutchison

 No larger than 54” inches in height and width.
 For work smaller than 8”, we suggest submitting a small group of pieces meant to be displayed together such as a diptych or triptych.

 Work must be delivered to Walsh 297 between noon and 5 pm on April 1, 2016.
 Artists will be notified whether or not their work was selected by email.
 Work not selected for purchase must be picked up from Walsh 297 on April 7, 2016, between noon and 5 pm.
 Work not picked up after one month will be disposed of as the Department of Art and Art History and Campus Ministry see fit.